-In support of D'Youville University's mission of teaching, research and public service, the college's computing and information resources are made available to the college community of students, faculty and staff.
-These resources are provided to the greatest extent possible, by striking a balance between the needs for convenience, reliability and security in support of academic excellence.
+In alignment with D'Youville University's mission of teaching, research, and public service, the IT Pulse Center provides computing and information resources to students, faculty, and staff.
+These services are designed to balance convenience, reliability, and security in support of academic excellence.